In-patient luxury rehab center in Thailand

 What are the complications of social anxiety disorder treatment?

-Complications of social anxiety disorder treatment are listed below:
+Complications of social anxiety disorder treatment are listed below.

-• Difficulty to commit: in order for CBT to work for social anxiety disorder, a patient needs to commit to it firmly.
+• Difficulty to commit: In order for CBT to work for social anxiety disorder, a patient needs to commit to it firmly.
 A therapist can advise patients, but they need their cooperation.
 Difficulty in committing becomes a complication of CBT because symptoms of SAD can be so severe that a person is unable to do so.
 Difficult commitment is a complication because a patient can’t get the most from this type of therapy.
 It is identified as a patient’s inability to cooperate with a therapist and approach therapy with an open mind.

-• Confrontation with anxiety: a major component of CBT for people with social anxiety is the confrontation with their fear or triggers of anxiety.
+• Confrontation with anxiety: A major component of CBT for people with social anxiety is the confrontation with their fear or triggers of anxiety.
 It becomes a complication because a patient may experience periods when they are anxious and emotionally uncomfortable.
 This may be a problem for patients whose SAD is severe since they may believe the therapy isn’t working.
 It is identified as a complication of SAD when a patient needs to step out of their comfort zone for the purpose of therapy, and anxiety symptoms appear.

 • Limited scope: CBT itself doesn’t address wider problems, such as family dynamics, that may have a major impact on a person’s mental health.
 The limited scope becomes a complication because family dynamics and a patient’s past have a significant influence on the development and progression of their social anxiety.
 It is a complication because a patient with SAD can’t address and manage all aspects that contribute to their condition.
 It is identified as a complication through the nature of the approach that focuses only on the present.